 First leg London-Doha was okay, flight was not full.
 I was sitting by myself on the right wing.
 Had transit in Doha for few hours.
 Flying from Doha to London was a disaster.
 Flight was fully booked.
 I was sitting on the middle row and a really nasty man kept kicking my seat.
 I was seriously thinking of reporting it as harassment but seeing the flight is full they can’t really put me anywhere else.

-Hubby and I managed to quickly checked in to Hotel and went straight to Oxford street and store-hopping until they are closed at 10pm 😂
+Hubby and I managed to quickly checked in to Hotel, got dressed and went straight to Oxford street and store-hopping until they were closed at 10pm 😂

 The next day was Saturday and we decided to go to Cambridge.
 I remembered we had our picture inside our wedding invitation taken from one of the college backyard in Cambridge during summer.
 We thought it would be nice to see if we could find the spot again.